newtein/ams/README.md

 # Automated Attendance Management System

 This Flask-based Web Application is implemented during my internship at Nyalazone Solutions Pvt Ltd @ http://www.nyalazone.com/

+#### Illustrated Readme with Snapshots of implemented Flask-based Web Application

 Automated AMS aims to automatically log the attendance from Network using Mac Address collected by Nmap (alzo.py).
 Database roles & privileges in PostgreSQL (3NF) is configured for Admin, HR & Employees of the company.